statisticsnorway/dapla-spark-plugin/README.md

 For testing locally.
 Setup [localstack](https://github.com/statisticsnorway/dapla-project/blob/master/localstack/README.md)

+### Junit tests

+In order to run some of the junit tests for the full stack you will need to have a service account file available in your environment.
+Ask a friend to get hold of this.

+- The project _dapla-spark-plugin_ needs a service account key file placed under`/secret/gcs_sa_test.json`.
+This is needed to build the docker image and to run integration tests against a GCS bucket.

 #### Redeployment locally:
 build plugin `mvn clean install` and copy to zeppelin docker container<br>
 `docker cp target/*-shaded.jar zeppelin-notebook:/zeppelin/lib/dapla-spark-plugin.jar`<br>